LANARS

 Before we dive into explanations, let's finally build and run to see what we have:

-We could easily end here and move to a background transition, however we're not done yet.
-Let's add a subtle transition effect, when selection goes from one button to another:
+We could easily end here and move to a background transition, however, we're not done yet.
+Let's add a subtle transition effect when selection goes from one button to another:

 Woah, that's looks neat, isn't it?
 But how can we achieve this effect with SwiftUI?

-Don't scroll below right away, give yourself a minute to think how it can be achieved first.
+Don't scroll below right away, give yourself a minute to think about how it can be achieved first.

 .overlayPreferenceValue(MenuItemGeometryPreferenceKey.self, alignment: .topLeading) { value in